lhcb/starterkit-lessons/building-decays-part1.md

 )
 ```

-Note how we needed to use the `CombineParticles` from `GaudiConfUtils.ConfigurableGenerators` instead of the `PhysSelPython.Wrappers` one to make this work.
+Note how we needed to use the `CombineParticles` from `GaudiConfUtils.ConfigurableGenerators` instead of the `PhysConf.Selections` one to make this work.
 This is because the LHCb algorithms are configured as singletons and it is mandatory to give them a name, which we don't want to in `SimpleSelection` (we want to skip steps!).

 > ## The LHCb singletons {.callout}